 What Happens to Cats When They Eat Catnip?

 Observing your cat’s response to the effects of catnip can be entertaining.
 You may notice that they stumble around, seem disorientated, and hyperactive by jumping around and playing with toys or the air.
 In some instances, your cat may even drool or take a relaxing nap.
-An improved mood and relaxed state are common responses most cats will experience, and if you follow the correct dosages with guidance from your cat’s veterinarian, you can give catnip to your cat as a treat.
+An improved mood and relaxed state are common responses that most cats will experience.
+However, there have also been reports of cats turning aggressive after coming into contact with catnip, especially if they perceive a catnip plant as their territory and another cat tries to approach.

-For cats who have a positive experience with catnip, they will become very mellow.
-This is why so many cat owners recommend using it on their hyperactive cat.
-Catnip will only stay in a cat’s system for 10 to 15 minutes before it wears off.
-The amount of catnip your cat eats or sniffs will cause it to experience a stronger or milder effect.
+For most cats that have a positive experience with catnip, they will become very mellow.
+This is why so many cat owners recommend using it on hyperactive cats.
+But catnip will only produce this effect in your cat for 10 to 15 minutes before it wears off.
+The volatile oil concentration on a specific plant and the amount of catnip that your cat eats or sniffs will cause them to experience a stronger or milder effect.

-Interestingly, kittens do not develop the ability to respond to catnip like adult cats do, but they will once they reach three to six months of age.
+Interestingly, kittens cannot respond to catnip as adult cats do, but they will develop it once they reach sexual maturity or around 3 to 6 months of age.

 How Much Catnip Can Cats Eat?

-It is reassuring to many cat owners that catnip is safe for cats to eat.
-If you are vigilant with how much catnip you give your cat and work closely with a veterinarian, then you do not have to worry and your cat can safely enjoy the catnip you give them.
+It is reassuring to many cat owners to know that catnip is safe for their cats to eat.
+If you are vigilant with how much catnip you give your cat and start by offering small amounts while closely observing them, you will be able to find the right amount for your cat.
+With these precautions and by gradually increasing the amount only if needed, your cat can safely enjoy the catnip that you give them.